December 05, 2024

 What I’m watching

-Source: Vanguard calculations using data from the U.K. Office for National Statistics as of June 20, 2024.
+Source: Vanguard calculations, based on data from the U.K.’s Office for National Statistics and the U.S. Bureau of Labor Statistics.